jfo/blog/source/posts/how-react-do.md

 ```

 Now, I want to dynamically generate the number of boxes based on those
-dimension values, and compute the absolute height and width values of theese
+dimension values, and compute the absolute height and width values of these
 children on the fly.
 Step one is to recognize that I can return _an array of
 React elements_ inside of a jsx curly brace block.
 This will be munged and
 rendered as if I had written them by hand as before.